Gunman opens fire inside crowded Los Angeles bar; 6 wounded

 The suspect, said to be a 25-year-old man, was taken into custody.
 His name was not immediately released.

-Whittier Blvd. between Soto Street and Fickett St. was closed Sunday morning due to the investigation.
+Whittier Boulevard between Soto Street and Fickett Street was closed Sunday morning due to the investigation.